-In accordance with EU regulations and with the Hungarian statutory provisions, the Company has established an independent organisational unit to explore and manage compliance risks (the Independent Compliance Department).
-The appropriate regulatory documents, such as the compliance policy, strategy and work plan, have been drafted.
-The purpose of the compliance policy is to establish the framework of compliance activities in respect of the entire OTP Bank Group, to determine the definition, purpose of compliance and the tasks and scope of the compliance function.
+In accordance with EU regulations and with the Hungarian statutory provisions an independent organisational unit (the Compliance Directorate) operates at the Company, with the task of exploring and managing compliance risks.
+This function is supported by the appropriate regulatory documents: the compliance policy, strategy and work plan.
+The purpose of the compliance policy is to establish the framework of compliance activities in respect of the entire OTP Bank Group, to determine the definition, purpose of compliance and the tasks and scope of the function.
 Another important document of the compliance policy is the OTP Bank Group's compliance strategy.
 The compliance policy is approved by the Board of Directors of OTP Bank Plc.
-The Independent Compliance Department prepares a comprehensive report each year about the Bank Group's compliance activities and position, which is approved by the Bank's Board of Directors.
+The Compliance Directorate prepares a comprehensive report each year about the Bank Group's compliance activities and position, which is approved by the Bank's Board of Directors.
 The OTP Bank Group's senior management is responsible for the implementation in practice of the compliance policy.